avalanche-foundation/ACPs/ACPs/vm-application-errors.md

 ## Motivation

-The motivation is critical for ACPs that want to change the functionality of the Avalanche Network.
-It should clearly explain why the existing Avalanche Network implementation is inadequate to address the problem that the ACP solves.

 VMs are able to build their own peer-to-peer application protocols using the `AppRequest`, `AppResponse`, and `AppGossip` primitives.

-When a peer makes a request to another peer, an error can only be propagated by encoding an error inside of `AppResponse`.
+`AppRequest` is a message type that requires a corresponding `AppResponse` to indicate a succesful response.
+In the unhappy path where an `AppRequest` is unable to be served, there currently is no native way for a peer to signal an error condition.
+VMs currently resort to timeouts in failure cases, where a client making a request will fallback to marking its request as failed after some timeout period has expired.

 Having a native application error type would offer a more powerful abstraction where Avalanche nodes would be able to score peers based on perceived errors.
 This is not currently possible because Avalanche networking isn't aware of the specific implementation details of the messages being delivered to VMs.
-A native application error type would also make it more clear that all `AppRequest` messages _should_ either receive a corresponding response or error, so that clients in the common unhappy path do not have to resort to timing out failed requests.
+A native application error type would also guarantee that all clients can potentially expect an `AppError` message to unblock an unsuccessful `AppRequest` and only rely on a timeout when absolutely necessary, significantly decreasing the latency for a client to unblock its request in the unhappy path.

 ## Specification